Hyundai Kona Electric reliability & safety rating

-The Kona Electric scored five Euro NCAP stars for safety, and Hyundai’s reliability record is enviable
+The Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable

 |5 stars (2017)||87%||85%||60%|

-From a European perspective, Hyundai has gone from fringe manufacturer to mainstream player in quite a short timeframe, but there’s nothing second-class about the safety kit packed into its latest cars like the Kona.
+From a European perspective, Hyundai has gone from fringe manufacturer to mainstream player in a remarkably short amount of time, but there’s nothing second-class about the safety kit packed into its latest cars like the Kona.
+Reliability for the Kona Electric should be good, too, thanks to the fact there are fewer moving parts than you'd find on in the petrol or hybrid models.

 Hyundai Kona Electric reliability & problems